cloudmesh/useful-introduction_to_cloud-2015/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cloud from 0 to 100's documentation!
+Programming for the Cloud
 ===============================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: -1

+   shell
    python
    example
    cloud-example